qiyfoundation/Qiy-Scheme/Qiy Scheme Documentation.md

 ## 4.1 Parties fulfilling a role in the process

 ### Contributor
 Any individual person who wishes to do so can make suggestions for the further development of the Qiy Scheme by sending a pull request.
 The GitHub Terms of Service apply, notably Section D thereof dealing with User-Generated Content.
 However, Contributors of possibly copyrighted materials must first sign a Contributor License Agreement.
-And, in the case where an individual is an employee in a country where intellectual property created by employees automatically becomes the property of the employer, this person will need to sign in advance a Contributor License Agreement for individuals with an employment relationship and to submit a signed Employer’s Declaration by which the employer grants the Qiy Foundation an irrevocable license to use that intellectual property, as set out in the said Contributor License Agreement.
+And, in the case where an individual is an employee in a country where intellectual property created by employees automatically becomes the property of the employer, this person will need to sign in advance a Contributor License Agreement for individuals with an employment relationship and to submit a signed Employer's Declaration by which the employer grants the Qiy Foundation an irrevocable license to use that intellectual property, as set out in the said Contributor License Agreement.

 ### Work Stream
 Work Streams provide a forum for discussion and have as their main tasks the preparation of relevant work programmes and to contribute to the further development of the Qiy Scheme.
 A Work Stream is the primary decision making centre for all matters that fall within its Terms of Reference.